Overview

 Message directions

-- Downlink (cloud → robot): mission commands, teleop, mode/velocity commands, settings, spatial directives, and feature/asset updates.
+- Downlink (cloud → robot): mission commands, teleop, mode/velocity commands, settings, field rules, and feature/asset updates.
+Full reference: Command Messages.

 Integration paths